jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ---

-Initially, slaves are associated to a path.
+slaves are associated to an arbitrary path.
+For example, the slave `/usr/share/man/man1/nano.1.gz` is associated to `/bin/nano`.

+Their  links and  names  are created  in  the filesystem  only  when the  master alternative is linked to this path.
+Otherwise, they don't exist outside update-alternatives' state information (`/var/lib/dpkg/alternatives/*`).

+So,  `/usr/share/man/man1/editor.1.gz`  and `/etc/alternatives/editor.1.gz`  are
+created only when `/usr/bin/editor` is linked to `/bin/nano`.

+In reality, `/usr/share/man/man1/editor.1.gz` and `/etc/alternatives/editor.1.gz`
-If the master  gets linked to this  path, the slaves are associated  to the path *and* to the master.
+exist even when `/usr/bin/editor` is not  linked to `/bin/nano`, because all the other path  candidates for the master  alternatives are associated to  the slave `editor.1.gz`.

 # ?